-You can trust TA to get the job done right.
+You can trust Sedgwick to get the job done right.
 We are by far the fastest and most diligent provider of temporary, furnished housing.
 The quicker we’re able to place your policyholder, the less it costs in terms of hotel stays and meals, which also benefits the policyholder by maximizing their ALE fund.
 Our efficient process also reduces policyholder stress by getting them more quickly into comfortable and safe temporary housing, and back to their normal routines faster.
-Plus TA is actively investing in new technology solutions designed to help streamline the claims process, resulting in greater efficiency and cost savings.
+Plus Sedgwick is actively investing in new technology solutions designed to help streamline the claims process, resulting in greater efficiency and cost savings.

 Depending upon the situation, we typically provide hotel options within 15 minutes and short-term housing options within 24-48 hours of your initial call.

 How does your pricing work?

 Prices vary based on location, type of housing, and length of stay.
 Monthly prices include rent and/or appliances, housewares, and furnishings (plus utilities, if applicable).

 Does Sedgwick provide catastrophe assistance?